blacktechiegirl/The-Serverless-Ecommerce-Case-Study/README.md

 9. As a user, I want to proceed to checkout so that I can view my shipment details.
 10. As a user, I want to proceed to checkout so that I can view my order summary.
 11. As a user I want to proceed gateway so that I can pay for my order.
+12. As a user I want to receive notifications on the status of my order.

 # The-Serverless-Ecommerce-Architecture
 ![alt text](https://github.com/blacktechiegirl/The-Serverless-Ecommerce-Case-Study/blob/main/SERVERLESS%20TWEET%20(2).png)